Hamza-Bouzoubaa/ShortVideoGenerator/README.md

 ---

 Need help using it?:
-Pls contact me on LinkedIn : https://www.linkedin.com/in/hamza-bouzoubaa-47b918224/
+Pls, contact me on LinkedIn: https://www.linkedin.com/in/hamza-bouzoubaa-47b918224/

 ## License